siddharthkp/react-docgen-external-proptypes-handler/README.md

 import React from 'react'
 import PropTypes from 'prop-types'

-/* importing variable iconNames from .js file*/ import iconNames from './icon-names.js'
+/* importing variable iconNames from .js file (js, jsx are supported, json is not) */ import iconNames from './icon-names.js'

 const Icon = props => {